 A children’s book, Peacock in the Pine Tree, written by Sandra Cramer and illustrated by Jocelyn Cramer.
 The Cramer creation, “Peacock,” celebrates all the wonders waiting for us in our own backyards.

 A four generation art book, Two Dads, Two Daughters, shares the Flickinger / Wimberley family’s love for art.
 The compilation, code name “Flamingo,” includes the works of Paul H. Flickinger, Jr., E. C. Flickinger, Sarah F. Wimberley, and Olivia M. Wimberley.

 A humorous gift book, The Anti-Cooking Bible: 50 Ways To Get Out Of Cooking, written and illustrated by Maureen Ann Clarke.
 Maureen’s book, code name Anteater, shares a creative menu of appetizers, house specials, and à la carte items sure to entice those who strive to avoid cooking at all costs.

-So that's our story: fish, bird, zebra, owl, peacock, flamingo, anteater, butterfly, and squirrel.
+So that’s our story: fish, bird, zebra, owl, peacock, flamingo, anteater, butterfly, squirrel, and elephant.